dimitri-nicolo/calico/getting-started/bare-metal/installation/binary.md

 exits soon after startup with `ipset` or `iptables` errors try setting the `Ipv6Support` setting to `false`.

-### Etcd

-If you are configuring Felix in etcd mode and etcd is not running on the local machine, it's essential to configure the `EtcdAddr` or `EtcdEndpoints` setting to tell Felix how to reach etcd.

 ### Kubernetes datastore

-If you are configuring Felix to interact with a Kubernetes datastore, it is essential to set the `DatastoreType` setting to `kubernetes`.
+To configure Felix to interact with a Kubernetes datastore, it is essential to set the `DatastoreType` setting to `kubernetes`.
 You will also need to set the environment variable `CALICO_KUBECONFIG` to point to a valid kubeconfig for your kubernetes cluster and